What is Inquiry-based Learning and Arts Integration?

-- Drama is communication skills.
+- communication skills

-- Drama is public speaking and presentation skills.
+- public speaking and presentation skills

-- Drama is relationship building.
+- relationship building

-- Drama is flexibility and adaptability.
+- flexibility and adaptability

 These are basic skills often lost in this digital era.
-However they are critical in the business world and CEOs in the business world are noticing a lack of these skills in young employees.
+However, they are critical in the business world and CEOs in the business world are noticing a lack of these skills in young employees.

 “When you do a drama, it causes you to feel; so your brain reacts just the same as if it’s real.”

 Children learn best through inquiry and discovery.
 They come into the world this way.
-Drama capitalizes on their natural curiosity and problem solving in role allows them to work hard “through play.”
+Process drama, often called educational drama, capitalizes on their natural curiosity.
+Problem-solving in role allows students to work hard “through play.”
 When learning through drama and movement, many areas of the brain light up and students are totally engaged in their learning.
 After a drama experience, students are inspired to write and the quality of their writing is remarkable!
-For example, they may write advocacy letters to the government persuading them to take down the candy factory in their neighbourhood that is causing so much pollution.
+For example, they may write advocacy letters to the government persuading them to take down the candy factory in their neighborhood that is causing so much pollution.